MooglyGuy/unsp/vsmile/vsmile_sprites.md

 # V.Smile Sprite Issues

-This document contains observations and information about the issues affecting sprite updates with the V.SMile driver in MAME.
+This document contains observations and information about the issues affecting sprite updates with the V.Smile driver in MAME.

 ## Overview